GoodIntentionsAssistant/gi/docs/docs/intents/attachments.md

 This example uses attachment of buttons, parameters to fetch the confirmation and expecting to wait for the reply.

+The System Confirm entity has a small dictionary of common confirmations for yes and no.

 ~~~javascript
 module.exports = class AskMeAgainIntent extends Intent {